 The Media Missions Department makes audio CD and video DVD recordings available for purchase of every service held in the District Campground Tabernacle.
+The evening services at Camp Meeting are live streamed through the internet.

 DISASTER RELIEF

 The Oklahoma Disaster Relief Department is designed to minister to those in our cities, towns and communities who have been affected by a disaster.
 This will provide an opportunity for churches and pastors to network together and reach out to their communities in the time of disaster.
 Disaster is defined as a serious disruption of the functioning of a community or society involving widespread human, material, economic loss, which exceeds the ability of the affected community or society to cope using its own resources.
 It is important that we are prepared to assist our hurting brothers and sisters in Christ who may suffer such an event.